 New Year’s resolutions are a bit like babies: They’re fun to make but extremely difficult to maintain.

 Each January, roughly one in three Americans resolve to better themselves in some way.
 A much smaller percentage of people actually make good on those resolutions.
-While about 75% of people stick to their goals for at least a week, less than half (46%) are still on target six months later, a 2002 study found.
+While about 75% of people stick to their goals for at least a week, less than half (46%) are still on target six months later, research suggests.

 It's hard to keep up the enthusiasm months after you've swept up the confetti, but it's not impossible.
 This year, pick one of the following worthy resolutions, and stick with it.
 Here’s to your health!

 Watch the video: 5 Simple Tricks to Stick to Your Weight Loss Goal

 The fact that this is perennially among the most popular resolutions suggests just how difficult it is to commit to.
 But you can succeed if you don’t expect overnight success.
 "You want results yesterday, and desperation mode kicks in," says Pam Peeke, MD, author of Body for Life for Women.
 "Beware of the valley of quickie cures."